 A big wrong!

-It is a fact that if you want to rank on the particular keyword which has high volume and you write only 100-200 words content on it that satisfies user intent then you can rank on it.
+It is a fact that if you want to rank on a particular keyword that has high volume and you write only 100-200 words of content on it that satisfies user intent then you can rank on it.

 Let’s take an example:

-I searched a word “planning” on Google and I found these results:
+I searched the word “planning” on Google and I found these results:

-Because this blog satisfies the intent of the user by providing informative knowledge for the topic “planning”.
+Because this blog satisfies the intent of the user by providing informative knowledge on the topic of “planning”.